The Ruger 10/22 is one of the most popular .22 rifles in the world and a lot of people have one for small game hunting in a survival situation.

 A lot of people will disagree with this idea because many have had Ruger 10/22’s work flawlessly for decades without so much as a cleaning.

-However, 10/22’s to have been known to be somewhat sluggish with extraction, especially if they are heavily used.
+However, 10/22’s have been known to be somewhat sluggish with extraction, especially if they are heavily used.

-For the more important survival aspect, this will go a long way towards helping cure failures to eject and and stovepipes, which again, in a survival situation could mean dinner.
+For the more important survival aspect, this will go a long way towards helping cure failures to eject and stovepipes, which again, in a survival situation could mean dinner.

-What’s On your Ruger 10/22?
+What’s On Your Ruger 10/22?

 I would like to hear what aftermarket goodies our readers have on their 10/22’s.
 Comment below and let me know what kind of cool stuff you are running, and why you think it would be useful in a survival situation.